-A company from the Bergen region has developed a new type of offshore windmill, which combines wind and wave power to generate renewable energy.
+A company from Greater Bergen is partner in a project developing a new type of offshore windmill, which combines wind and wave power to generate renewable energy.

-Semco Maritime has been trialling its new windmill during 2018, and has so far seen promising results for the technology.
-Could this be western Norway’s next big industry?
+Semco Maritime has partnered up with the Norwegian company Floating Power Plant.
+They have been trialling new windmills during 2018, and has so far seen promising results for the technology.
+Could this be a new big industry in Norway?

 “We have much competence in this area, and with the new windmills combined with wave power, I think we have great potential for developing the industry here.”